 Downtown Dallas tells many unique stories about Texan history and culture.
 From its sculpture lined streets to the world-class array of museums, there are few cities in the US that can offer such a window to the past and future of the country at the same time.

-Downtown Dallas has undergone something of a transformation over the past decade, with many of its once empty buildings and desolate sidewalks revamped into a major hub of culture and entertainment.
+Downtown Dallas has undergone a transformation over the past decade, with many of its once empty buildings and desolate sidewalks revamped into a major hub of culture and entertainment.
 Today the district continues to grow, and every week there seem to be new green spaces, arts institutions, fine dining venues and upscale shops added to the burgeoning landscape.
 As a consequence the area is now almost as busy at night as it is during the day.

 Discover what happened to JFK on that fateful day in US history

-Iconic former President John F. Kennedy will be remembered for many of the great achievements he made during his lifetime, but it’s difficult to come to Dallas and disassociate the man from his death.
-While it may be considered dark tourism, the John F. Kennedy Memorial Plaza and the infamous grassy knoll assassination site are fascinating and informative trips.
-Located in the plaza is a monument to the great leader, while the Sixth Floor Museum nearby has excellent exhibits detailing JFK’s presidency and the events before and after the assassination here.
+President John F. Kennedy will be remembered for the great achievements he made during his lifetime, but it’s difficult to come to Dallas and disassociate the man from his death.
+While some might consider it dark tourism, visiting John F. Kennedy Memorial Plaza and Dealey Plaza nearby – with its infamous grassy knoll and site of the 35th US President’s assassination – are much more than jaunts to satisfy morbid curiosity.
+They offer an informative exploration of a political career that was ushering in real, positive change before it was cut tragically short.
+The Sixth Floor Museum presents excellent exhibits detailing JFK’s presidency while outlining the events before and after his assassination.
 For a more comprehensive guide to this region and particular slice of history, consider hiring a local expert guide.

-Plaza: 646 Main St.
+Plaza: 646 Main St

-Museum: 411 Elm St.
+Museum: 411 Elm St